sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-19_mental-and-neural-convergence.md

 +++
-title = "Mental and neuralxa0convergence"
+title = "Mental and neural convergence"

 +++
 Even though we and the little dinosaurs have evolved our brains